carml/carml/README.md

 Getting started
 ---------------

+CARML is available as a runnable jar with CLI: [CARML jar](https://github.com/carml/carml-jar).

-CARML is available from the Central Maven Repository.
+CARML is also available from the Central Maven Repository.

 ```xml